 such as working with artists, dance activities, music activities.

-* TA 1:1 support and small group activities at lunch time.
+* TA 1:1 support and small group activities at assembly time.

 * Enrichment activities including artist, performance artists visits to school

 * Across all year groups, teachers lead groups during assembly times to target children (reading, maths and handwriting)